BenchCouncil/TimeMosaic/README.md

 pip install transformers==4.40.1
 ```

 2. Prepare Data.
-You can obtain the well pre-processed datasets from Time-Series-Library. [[Google Drive]](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2?usp=sharing) or [[Baidu Drive]](https://pan.baidu.com/s/1r3KhGd0Q9PJIUZdfEYoymg?pwd=i9iy), Then place the downloaded data in the folder`./dataset`.
+You can obtain the well pre-processed datasets from Time-Series-Library. [[Google Drive]](https://drive.google.com/file/d/1C89grm0nkDBMZZem4pj6TI8UpKtz9o7p/view?usp=sharing), Then place the downloaded data in the folder`./dataset`.
 Here is a summary of supported datasets.

 Run the following commands from the BasicTS root directory to download BLAST from Hugging Face: